 A Little Bit About Japan

-These vintage Japan travel posters include some of the country’s most popular natural sites and mountains.
-Natural elements are a common theme in Japanese art, as can be seen with these prints from the Shin-bijutsukai magazine.
+These vintage Japanese travel posters include some of the country’s most popular natural sites and mountains.
+Natural elements are a common theme in Japanese art, as seen in these prints from the Shin-bijutsukai magazine.

-Not only is the terrain difficult to colonize the country sits along the “Pacific Ring of Fire”.
+Not only is the terrain difficult to colonise, but the country also sits along the “Pacific Ring of Fire”.
 This is why Japan has many volcanoes and experiences many earthquakes.

 The Vintage Travel Posters Of Japan